-Diabetes is a disease in which the function to process the glucose level in the blood gets altered.
-This blood glucose is also termed as blood sugar.
-According to one report, the United States has over 30.2 million people over the age of 18 years who have either diagnosed or undiagnosed diabetes.
+Diabetes is a disease in which the function of processing the glucose level in the blood gets altered.
+This blood glucose is also termed blood sugar.
+According to one report, the United States has over 30.2 million people over the age of 18 who have either diagnosed or undiagnosed diabetes.
 If left untreated or unmanaged, diabetes can become fatal and lethal as well.
-The high level of blood glucose can lead to dangerous issues like heart diseases (angina) and stroke.
-Managing of diabetes depends on the type of diabetes that a person suffers from.
-It is important to know that being overweight is not the only reason leading to diabetes.
-For patients suffering from diabetes, primary care is extremely important.
+The high level of blood glucose can lead to dangerous issues like heart disease (angina) and stroke.
+Managing diabetes depends on the type of diabetes that a person suffers from.
+It is important to know that being overweight is not the only factor contributing to diabetes.
+For patients suffering from diabetes, a primary care physician is extremely important.

 Types of Diabetes:

 Diabetes can be divided basically into three basic types:

 Diabetes type 1 is also known as juvenile diabetes.
 In this disease, the body is unable to produce insulin thus the body becomes insulin-dependent.
 People with type 1 diabetes need to take insulin artificially to maintain good health.

 In this type of diabetes, there is an issue with the proper utilization of insulin by the body.
 In this type of diabetes, the body makes insulin, unlike in type 1 diabetes, where the body cannot make insulin.
 According to a report by the National Institute of Diabetes and Digestive and Kidney Disease, type two is the most commonly occurring diabetes in the general population.
 It is a fact that type two diabetes has strong links with obesity.

 Gestational diabetes is not a lifelong disease.
 A person suffers from gestational diabetes during the period of pregnancy.
 It commonly occurs after giving birth to a newborn.